wiseman-umanah/JWS_COLLECTIONS/README.md

 ## Development
 The Database storage method has been thoroughly tested as compared to the File storage system which might shows which is under development.

-`Please use database storage`
+`Please use database storage i.e STORAGE_METHOD=db`

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/wiseman-umanah/JWS_COLLECTIONS/blob/master/LICENSE) file for details.

 ## Acknowledgments